maxplanck-ie/ATACofthesnake/README.md

 ## Running:

+> ATAC -h

-> ATAC --bamDir ./bam/ --sampleSheet ss.tsv --blackList blacklist.bed --genes genes.gtf --genomeSize 1.87e9 --genomeFasta genome.fa --condaPrefix /path/to/conda/ [--fragSizeMax] [--downStream] --motifs /path/to/motif.meme
+> ATAC --bamDir [bamDir] --outDir [outputDir] --blackList [blacklist.bed] --genes [genes.gtf] --genomeFasta [genome.fa] --motifs [motifs.meme] --genomeSize [genomesize] --condaPrefix [path/to/conda]

-Output is stored in AOS folder created in the invocation directory.

-  - Flags:
+  - Flags (required):
     - bamDir: Directory containing the bam files.
+    - outDir: Directory for output
+    - blackList: bed file containing regions to blacklist.
+Should at least contain the mitochondrial genome.
+    - genes: gtf file containing gene annotations.
+    - genomeFasta: fasta file containing genome of interest (uncompressed).
+    - motifs: transcription factor motifs (meme format).
+    - genomeSize: float or integer specifying effective genome size.
+    - condaPrefix: path to your conda installation.

+  - Flags (optional):
     - sampleSheet: tsv file containing Sample, Cond, Comp columns (header is required.).
 An additional columns 'Batch' can be used to include batch in the Diff. acc. analysis.
-    - blackList: bed file containing regions to remove from bam file (prior to peak calling).
-This is required.
-If you don't want to mask any sequences, it should contain a mitochondrial genome alone.
-    - genes: gtf file containing genome annotations (TSS enrichments are based on 'transcript' features.)
-    - genomeSize: Effective genome size for organism of interest.
-    - genomeFasta: fasta file for organism of interest.
-    - downStream: Try downstream plotting of differential sites, and AME enrichment of up and down-regulated peaks respectively.
-    - condaPrefix: point to your conda installation.
-    - dryRun: dry run snakemake.
-    - motifs: path to (meme) motif files to scan for in AME. required.

-  - Optional:
-    - clusterCMD: submission command, default to SlurmEasy.
-    - snakeOpts: additional snakemake options, given as a csv (API style)
-    - downStream: Flag to try downstream analysis, e.g. motif calling.
-    - motifs: point to a motif database of interest (meme format).
-Required if you invoke --downStream.
-    - fragSizeMax: defaults to 150.
-Filters fragment lengths to this integer.
+    - fragSizeMax: integer to set a maximum allowed fragment size.
+Defaults to 150.
+    - peakSet: Provide a bed file containing peaks.
+If set, pipeline will use those instead of calling peaks with MACS2.
+    - mergeBam: Flag to force merging of bamFiles (all of them if no sampleSheet is given, per condition if a sampleSheet is given) prior to peak calling.
+    - clusterCMD: grid submission. defaults to SlurmEasy.

   sampleSheet example:

   | Sample | Cond | Comp |